kshewani/jobcoinmixer/README.md

 Following are the important components of the application:
 1. #### MixingRequestService:
     - Accepts mixing request service.
-    - Calculates the amount to be paid to each destination address based on the split type mentioned in the mixing request (Equal/Random).
+    - Calculates the amount to be paid to each destination address based on the distribution type mentioned in the mixing request (Equal/Random).
     - Submits the mixing request to MixingService for further processing.
 2. #### TransactionService:
     - Polls for transactions based on the configured interval.